Northeast and Midwest prepare for dangerously hot temperatures and heat dome

 Last year the U.S. had the most heat waves — abnormally hot weather lasting more than two days — since 1936.
 In the South and Southwest, last year was the worst on record, according to the National Oceanic and Atmospheric Administration.

-The next heat wave will ramp up Sunday in the center of the country before spreading eastward, the National Weather Service said, with some areas likely to see extreme heat reaching daily records.
+The next heat wave was expected to ramp up Sunday in the center of the country before spreading eastward, the National Weather Service said, with some areas likely to see extreme heat reaching daily records.
 The heat wave could last all week and into the weekend in many places.
 Parts of the country will also see a heat dome, where hot air is trapped by the atmosphere.

 What areas will see extreme heat?